Research Security

 Research Security and Travel

-Loaner Laptop Program
+Rental Laptop Program

-The loaner laptop program is an optional program for faculty and staff seeking to further protect their data and privacy while travelling internationally.
+The rental laptop program is an optional program for faculty and staff seeking to further protect their data and privacy while travelling internationally.
 Ontario Tech IT Services will provide the loaner laptop and the fee is $30 for travel less than 1 month in duration.
 Researchers must pay the fee via their eligible funds.

 Requests should be submitted 1 week prior to travel and must include a 15-digit university account number for billing XXXXXX-XXXX-XXXXX.